Q: What is Amazon WorkMail?

 There are no upfront fees or commitments to begin using Amazon WorkMail.
 At the end of the month, you are billed for that month's usage.
 You can view estimated charges for the current billing period by logging into the AWS Management Console and clicking on "Account Activity."
 You can get started with a free trial of Amazon WorkMail and activate up to 25 user accounts at no charge for the first 30 days.
 You can use the WorkMail console to get started today.

 You are charged for the number of user accounts per month.
 The number of users billed in a month is based on the average number of active user accounts throughout the month.
 For every user account, your business is charged a monthly subscription fee.
-If a user account is deactivated during the month, the monthly subscription fee for that account will be prorated based on the number of active days.
+If a user account is activated after the first day of the month, the monthly subscription fee for that account will be prorated based on the number of active days.
+However if a user is deactivated, no credit is applied for remaining days in the month.
+Pro-rating calculates the number of actual service hours, not just days, and is a real number for the number of calendar days in a given month.
 For more information on how pricing works, see the pricing page.

 Q: Is there a free trial for Amazon WorkMail?